20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Opt for Open Shelving with Integrated Smart Lighting

-5. Incorporate Vintage-Inspired Lighting with Smart Bulbs
+5. Pair Vintage-Inspired Lights with Smart Bulbs

 Cozy farmhouse kitchen with vintage industrial pendant lights over the island and gooseneck sconces above the sink, creating a warm, inviting atmosphere.